armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-3.md

 	at org.springframework.jdbc.support.SQLExceptionSubclassTranslator.doTranslate(SQLExceptionSubclassTranslator.java:93) ~[spring-jdbc-5.1.14.RELEASE.jar:5.1.14.RELEASE]
 ```

-This issue only occurs if you upgrade to 2.19.x and then downgrade.
+This issue only occurs if you upgrade to 2.19.x or later and then downgrade to a version earlier than 2.19.x.

 **Workaround**